 In 2012, the race went to Ireland in the shape of the Dermot Weld-trained Sapphire while in 2013 the race was captured by James Fanshawe‘s charge, Seal Of Approval.
 The race stayed in Britain in 2013 with Madame Chiang won for David Simcock and Jim Crowley.

-Journey, runner-up in 2015, went one better in style in 2016 but was uanble to keep her crown 12 months later.
+Journey, runner-up in 2015, went one better in style in 2016 but was unable to keep her crown 12 months later.
+Hydrangea took the spoils in 2017.